Gingerbread Loaf

 Combine.
 Add the dry ingredients to the wet and mix until just combined.

-Add gingerbread batter to loaf pan.
+Add gingerbread batter to the loaf pan.
 Pour the batter into the prepared loaf pan, using a silicone spatula to spread evenly to all sides of the pan.

 Make icing.
 In a medium bowl, combine the sifted powdered sugar, melted butter, vanilla extract, half and half, and cinnamon.
 Use a spoon (or hand mixer) to combine well.